Chicago Schools with Game Programming Degree Programs

 The bachelor's degree program in computer game development is made up of a combination of liberal studies, electives, and major classes, as well as concentration classes in game design, gameplay programming, or systems programming.
 The gameplay programming concentration combines computer science, computer graphics, linear algebra, artificial intelligence, and game physics.
 In this concentration, students take classes in C++, object-oriented game development, and practical scripting for games along with elective courses.

-The systems programming concentration offers many of the same core courses, but focuses on the computer hardware and operating systems involved in game engine development.
+The systems programming concentration offers many of the same core courses but focuses on the computer hardware and operating systems involved in game engine development.
 The game design concentration focuses less on programming and more on the development of the game itself, including rules and structure as well as the game experience.
-DePaul also offers a combined bachelor's/master's degree in game development.

 The master's program is comprised of three levels of coursework.
-The introductory coursework, which may be waived for students with related education or experience, covers topics such as data structures, accelerated C++, and computer systems.
-Foundation courses cover algorithms, game programming fundamentals, and computer game architecture.
-Advanced coursework includes computer graphics, physics for game developers, and artificial intelligence for computer games.
-Students also take three electives, such as computer animation, distributed systems, or design for multiplayer games.
+The introductory coursework, which may be waived for students with related education or experience, covers topics such as data structures, discrete structures, and computer systems.
+Foundation courses cover optimized C++, graphics programming, and three-dimensional geometry.
+Advanced coursework includes game engine programming, physics for game developers, and artificial intelligence for computer games.
+Students also take three electives, such as computer animation, distributed systems, or data visualization.
 Students complete a capstone project where they design and implement a game.
 Degree candidates must earn 52 credits in addition to any introductory course credits.

 University of Illinois at Chicago